Qubit-Efficient Quantum Annealing for Stochastic Unit Commitment: Proposed QPHR-ADMM Algorithm

 \subsubsection{Classic Formulation}

 The Powell-Hestenes-Rockafellar Augmented Lagrangian Multiplier (PHR-ALM) method was originally designed for equality-constrained optimization problems.
-Rockfellar later extended it to handle inequality constraints, and this method eliminates the need for slack variables in optimization problems \cite{Rockafellar1974AugmentedLM}, which is an ideal property for QA.
+Rockfellar later extended it to handle inequality constraints by eliminating the need for slack variables in optimization problems \cite{Rockafellar1974AugmentedLM}, which is an ideal property for QA.

 To start, the master problem \eqref{eq:2}, after binary encoding, can be compactly formulated as a linear binary optimization (LBO) problem.